NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/UsingStatisticalShapeModelingForImproving3DReconstructionOfFetalUltrasoundImages/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Use statistical shape modeling tools from Slicer and Kitware to refine 3D reconstruct of fetal faces based on ultrasonography.
+1. Use statistical shape modeling tools or other tools from Slicer and Kitware to refine 3D reconstruct of fetal faces based on ultrasonography.
+Aesthetics is also important because part of the goal is to make parents aware of the sleep treatment.